OfficeDev/PHP-App-for-SharePoint/README.md

 The sample is configured to use a web application that resolves to **PHPAppWeb**.
 To make it easier to configure your app we recommend that you use PHPAppWeb as your web application name.
 Follow this procedure to create the web application:

-1. Clone or download the git repository to your web server.
+1. Create a web application on your web server with a name of PHPAppWeb.
-2. Create a web application on your web server with a name of PHPAppWeb.
+2. Map the web application physical path to the **PHP** folder included in the sample.

-3. Point the web application to the **PHP** folder included in the sample.
+**Note**: The web application must be configured to use SSL.

 ### Register your app in SharePoint